vivin-neelankavil/Jio_IPTV/README.md

 &ensp; - Themes support for the remote play portal<br>

 <h2>How To Use</h2>
-I am just concentrating on configuring Android TV's in this document to not confuse the users reading this <br>
+I am just concentrating on configuring Android TV and Android set top box in this document to not confuse the users reading this <br>
 BTW you need atleast 2Mbps internet bandwidth alocatted just for Android TV for smooth and HD streaming experience.<br>
 <br>
 Steps

 1. Install the following android apps from any android play store(be it aptoide or mod market)<br>
   a.
 'KSWEB: web developer kit', the author of this script recommends using paid/PRO version<br>
   b.
 Tivimate or OTT Navigator Player, I recommend using the paid version as this it has the closest/similar interface of using ideal TV setup box<br>

 2. Download the [JioTV zip](https://github.com/mitthu786/TS-JioTV/blob/main/tsjiotv.zip?raw=true) file<br>